-A study suggests fit doctors are more likely to ask patients about how much exercise they do.
+Fit doctors are more likely to ask their patients about how much exercise they are doing, a new study suggests.

 Doctors who are less active are not as likely to inquire about their patients’ levels of physical activity.